philmtd/css-fx-layout/README.md

 Using the CSS classes is more verbose but there are reasons why one might prefer this:

 * `.fx-layout-` and `.fx-align-` CSS classes to control the flexbox container
-* `.fx-gap--` CSS classes to add margin between the elements in a flex container
+* `.fx-gap--` CSS classes to add gaps between the elements in a flex container
 * `.show-` and `.hide-` CSS classes which can be used to show/hide elements depending on the screen size
 * `.fx-flex` and `.fx-glex-grow`